WQCG/blitzdg/README.md

 ### Windows Dependencies

 The Windows build requires [MinGW/MinGW64](http://www.mingw.org/wiki/Getting_Started "MinGW Installation Instructions").
-We are testing the windows build in AppVeyor using the `mingw64-x86_64-7.3.0-posix-seh-rt_v5-rev0` distribution of MinGW.
+We are currently building windows binaries via cross-compile, targeting the `mingw64-x86_64-7.3.0-posix-seh-rt_v5-rev0` distribution of MinGW.
 There is currently not a Visual Studio/MSVC build.

 Run `.\pull-deps.ps1` in Powershell (4+ or Powershell Core (`pwsh`)).